junglok/tem-docs/docs/apps/relion.md

 ## Relion job templates (Standard submission scripts)

-All the relion job templates (also known as standard submission scripts) for PBSPro is located at the following : **/tem/al9/templates/relion**
+All the relion job templates (also known as standard submission scripts) for PBSPro is located at the following directory :

+**/tem/al9/templates/relion**

 ``` bash
 $> cd /tem/al9/templates/relion